What is a Play Permit?

 What are the current river flows?

-You can find stream flow information here.
+You can find river flow information here.

 What flow levels can I expect on the Yampa and Green rivers during my trip?